pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 21](images/Slide21.png)

 Here are the key points about the Diversity Outbred experiment from the 2015 paper.
 Again, no reference channel but mostly balanced sample allocation per plex (similar numbers of each diet in each plex and similar numbers of each sex in each plex.
-DO strains randomly allocated.
+DO strains were randomly allocated to plexes.

 ---